kubernetes/community/contributors/design-proposals/storage/local-storage-pv.md

 When some disks are added, removed or failed, the plugin need to process and recover accordingly.
 In addition, the underlying storage resources are varied, they may be  physical disks, RAIDs, and so on, so it's hard to cover all the scenes.
-2. As provisioners running on all nodes shall a same configuration ConfigMap, disk partitions of their nodes are required to be named the same.
+2. As provisioners running on all nodes share a same configuration ConfigMap, disk partitions of their nodes are required to be named the same.